EssentialGG/EssentialLoader/docs/platforms.md

 the inner LaunchWrapper that would otherwise not be possible to make.

 Relaunching is always required on 1.8.9 because the default ASM library is too old for what Mixin 0.8 needs.
-On 1.12.2 we can get away without relaunching as long as there is no other mod that pulls in an older version of one of our libs (Kotlin being a frequent example).
+On 1.12.2 we could get away without relaunching as long as there is no other mod that pulls in an older version of one of our libs (Kotlin being a frequent example), but for simplicity we'll simply always relaunch there as well.

 #### Others
 There are numerous other hacks used on this platform.
 For now, refer to the code.